WE ARE EXPERTS

 Municipal Licensing and Advocacy / Criminal Defense / Compliance

 Nathan Shevick joined the firm in August 2018 as an associate attorney.
-He is responsible for MMFLA Compliance, municipal applications, and client field operations, and serves as the firm’s MMFLA state and municipal liaison.
-Mr. Shevick’s experience includes criminal defense and marihuana law in Lansing, as well as serving the Granholm Administration in the Office of the First Gentleman.
+He is responsible for MMFLA Compliance, municipal applications, and client field operations, as well as serving as the firm’s MMFLA state and municipal liaison.
+Mr. Shevick’s experience includes criminal defense and marihuana law in Lansing.
+He also served the Granholm Administration in the Office of the First Gentleman.
 Mr. Shevick’s diverse credentials bring valuable talent to the firm and its clientele.

 Nicholas Castro, Associate Attorney